datalad-handbook/book/docs/usecases/remodnav.rst

 #.
 LaTeX files to compile the resulting paper.

-The different components each exist in individual DataLad datasets and are aggregated into a single :term:`DataLad superdataset`.
+The different components each exist in individual DataLad datasets and are aggregated into a single :term:`DataLad superdataset` complying to the YODA principles for data analysis projects [#f1]_.
 The resulting superdataset can be publicly shared, data can be obtained effortlessly on demand by anyone that has the superdataset, and results and paper can be generated and recomputed everywhere on demand.